fitsaleem/syncintern-tasks/README.md

 # syncintern-tasks
-delighted to make you an offer as a ReactJs Intern.
+delighted to make you an offer as a ReactJs Intern Developer.

 # Tasks